Shmarkus/PIM/README.md

 data from a webservice or other source than a file.
 In this case You'd need to create a new Extractor that implements
 \Extractors\Extractor interface and then register Your new extractor in \Extractors\ExtractorFactoryImpl::getExtractor() method (add new case statement).
+The same thing goes for comparison logic.
+To use other than default comparison method, create new Comparator that extends the \Comparators\Comparator interface and register Your new comparator in \Comparators\ComparatorFactoryImpl::getComparator() method

-Now You can use Your new extractor by passing Your extractor name to map() functions fourth parameter!
+Now You can use Your new extractor and comparator when invoking Mapper object like this:

+    ...
+    $mapper = new \Mappers\MapperImpl('YourComparatorName', 'YourExtractorName');
+    ...

+The default comparator is 'IPRNo' and extractor is 'File'

 ##Component model
 ![Component diagram](https://github.com/Shmarkus/PIM/blob/master/doc/Components.png "Component diagram")